fengniange/TimeTec_Cloud_AWDMS_2/README.md

 # TimeTec_Cloud_AWDMS_2(Storage XSS)

+NAME OF AFFECTED PRODUCT： AWDMS

+AFFECTED AND： 2.0

-Description of product : The TimeTec AWDMS is an online application that offers Application Programming Interface (API) for third-party application developers to integrate with TimeTec terminals; to retrieve user information, biometric data, transaction logs, and TimeTec devices information.
+Description : The TimeTec AWDMS is an online application that offers Application Programming Interface (API) for third-party application developers to integrate with TimeTec terminals; to retrieve user information, biometric data, transaction logs, and TimeTec devices information.

 Description of vulnerability : I found a stored XSS vulnerability after logging in to the system,But this time it comes from the name parameter